Have you ever thought about how a computer thinks and solves complex problems? Well, the answer lies in Discrete Mathematics.

 Applications:

-- C.R.Y.P.T.O.: Cryptography: groups are used to create Robust sYstems for Privacy and Transaction Obsecurity (emphasizes a prominent application in cryptography).
+- C.R.Y.P.T.O.: Cryptography: groups are used to create Robust sYstems for Privacy and Transaction Obsecurity (emphasises a prominent application in cryptography).

-- C.O.D.E.: Compression: groups are used for Optimizing data Density and Efficiency (highlights another application in data compression).
+- C.O.D.E.: Compression: groups are used for Optimising data Density and Efficiency (highlights another application in data compression).

 - G.E.O.M.: Geometry: groups play a role in Exploring Objects’ Motions and transformations (highlights the application in geometric transformations).